wintercms/docs/architecture-introduction.md

 <a name="code-structure-themes"></a>
 ### Themes

 [Themes](../cms/themes) contain the frontend code, assets, and functionality as well as static site content.
 Check out the [Themes page](../cms/themes#directory-structure) to see an example of the directory structure.

-#### Languages Used:
+Themes are flat file based, but can also exist in the database through the [database templates feature](../cms/themes#database-driven-themes) as well as the [theme logging](../cms/themes#theme-logging) feature.

+Themes are managed by the CMS module, the default frontend experience in Winter CMS.
+It is not a required module however, so it is entirely possible to not include the CMS module in your projects if desired and instead use custom plugins to have Winter act as a headless CMS, or not provide a frontend at all and use Winter solely for its backend functionality (for more complex, data focused applications like internal tools or SaaS offerings).

+**Languages Used:**

 - [INI](https://en.wikipedia.org/wiki/INI_file) is used for [template configuration](../cms/themes#configuration-section)
 - PHP is used to add more complex logic through the [PHP code sections](../cms/themes#php-section)
 - [Twig](https://twig.symfony.com/) is used for [templating functionality and conditionals](../cms/themes#twig-section).
+- HTML, CSS, JS, SCSS/SASS, LESS, etc; any other frontend language can be used in frontend themes as desired.

 <a name="code-structure-plugins"></a>
 ### Plugins